IamImji/MeXE402_Midterm_-CatapangJamilDarriusCatapang_GarciaMarkJefferson/README.md

 This paper highlights the basics of two such techniques known as **Linear Regression** and **Logistic Regression**.
 These are two of the most critical techniques in machine learning and data analysis.

-- **Linear Regression**: This is a supervised learning algorithm that makes predictions on continuous output based on one or multiple input variables.
-It assumes a linear relationship between input features and target outputs.
+- **Linear Regression**: A key data science tool for predicting continuous outcomes.
+This guide explains its principles, uses, and how to implement it in Python with real data.
+It covers simple and multiple linear regression, highlighting their importance, limitations, and practical examples.

-- **Logistic Regression**: one class of algorithms where the outcomes will depict how likely it is that something might happen or not.
-Logistic regression does differ with linear regression since, instead of predicting a value, it predicts discrete values like 0 or 1, and it uses the sigmoid function to approximate an event's probability.
+- **Logistic Regression**: It is used to examine the association of (categorical or continuous) independent variable(s) with one dichotomous dependent variable.
+This is in contrast to linear regression analysis in which the dependent variable is a continuous variable.

 ## Dataset Description